Have you ever vented to someone about how stressed out you are. And they responded with something like: “You should really try meditation…”?

 Sloan-Kettering was so impressed by Vanilla’s relaxing benefits, that they now include the smell of Vanilla as a standard part of their MRI scans.

-I have many more sensory meditations inside of Instant Calm – each based on each of your 5 senses.
+I have many more simple meditations inside of Instant Calm.

 (Pssst…I even have a Chocolate Meditation in the “Taste Sensory Meditation” section of my book.)